 The DynAmp LKB Series 4 Channel is a system for accurately measuring bi-directional currents in a bus.
-The models in this series are: LKB-6 and LKB-12.
-Each model consists of a two-piece Measuring Head, a Metering Unit, and a multi-conductor cable.
+The Models in this series are: LKB-15 and LKB-30.
+Each model consists of a two-piece Measuring Head, a Metering Unit, and two multi-conductor cables.